abhoopathy/eiolca_peerviz/README.md

 You have options here:
 ### LiveReload ($9)
  I use [LiveReload](http://livereload.com/).
-It watches a folder for *.less file saves, compiles them to css, and reloads the browser via a browser plugin.
+It watches a folder for *.less file changes, compiles them to css, and reloads the browser via a browser plugin.
 I find this tremendously heplful.
 However, it is $9.
 (There is also [less.app](http://incident57.com/less/) which claims to do the same thing for free.)